LovelaceSquare/lovelacesquare/Codes/normMatrix/README.txt

 # normMatrix

 Normalize a matrix using a variety of norms.
+Depending on the `normType` parameter, each row or column (or the whole matrix) is divided by its chosen norm, such as L1, L2, infinity, or Frobenius.
+This allows easy comparison of spectra or variables on a common scale.
 ## Inputs
 - `data` (matrix): matrix to normalize.
 - `normType` (string): one of `'max'`, `'euclidean'`, `'l1'`, `'l2'`, `'linf'`, `'frobenius'`.